CyberSource Decision Manager Application

 2. In the Site tree, navigate to Templates > Checkout.

-3. Click the Widgets button at the top of the editor.
+3. Click Widgets at the top of the editor.

 4. Drag the DecisionManager Device Fingerprint widget to any dropzone on the checkout page.
 The widget is not visible to customers, so placement on the page is not important.